-Lizzo’s ‘Cuz I Love You’ Peaks As The No.1 Album In The US
+Lizzo’s ‘Cuz I Love You’ Peaks As The No.1 Album In The U.S.

 “This is your moment to shine,” another follower chimed.

 The Inquisitr previously shared that Lizzo, born Melissa Jefferson, posed nude on Instagram to recreate her album cover on Thursday.
 The singer mentioned in her caption that she has been working on Cuz I Love You for three years and was excited to finally get to the point of sharing her music with the world.

 E!
 News reports that while the album isn’t Lizzo’s first, it is the first time she has received backing from a major label.
 The singer, who has been on the music scene for several years, she is just now becoming a household name and attracting a new fan base.

 “[People] will be like, ‘Lizzo’s my favorite new artist…why am I late for the Lizzo train?'” she told Teen Vogue last year.
 “You’re late, honey, but it’s not your fault.
 You’re late because I’m just at the back of the shelf.
 But I’m glad you’re here because you worked to find this.”

 While the star has been known for pushing barriers in the body positivity movement, she admitted that she didn’t want to be a soulful singer at first because of her weight.
 She said the industry tries to put “big black girls” as the “belters” and she wanted to shy away from that and initially opted to rap.
-She said, however, that she’s prepared to show off her singing, dancing and rapping skills with the world as her career expands.
+She said, however, that she’s prepared to show off her singing, dancing, and rapping skills with the world as her career expands.

-Lizzo is set to hit the stage this weekend at Coachella’s for an encore performance, according to E!
+Lizzo is set to hit the stage this weekend at Coachella for an encore performance, according to E!
+News.